Robot will simulate a doctor’s appointment and evaluate the knowledge of students in a medical university.

 “The robot simulator is a universal solution.
 It can be used during exam preparation or to train interactions with people from different medical specialties.
 Human resources are limited while the robot can work 24 hours a day — it never gets tired, it’s never wrong in its assessment of student’s knowledge and its decision making will not be affected by mood change or other factors.
 In short, it eliminates human factor and evaluates objective, encyclopedic knowledge.
 At the same time, upon reviewing the session, teachers will be able to evaluate students’ creativity, out of the box thinking and approach to work.
 There is a medicine term for when the doctor asks a series of questions based on the patient’s responses.
 That sequence is called clinical thinking and it allows to give diagnosis and choose the correct treatment strategy.
 The development of clinical thinking is the primary purpose of the robot.” ― says Oleg Kivokurtsev, CBDO of Promobot.

-Perm State Medical University, named after academician E. A. Vagner, is one of the largest medical universities in Russia.
+Perm State Medical University, named after academician E. A. Vagner, is one of the largest medical universities.
 More than 87.7% of full-time university teachers at PSMU have an academic degree in their specialties.
-It is the highest rate among universities in Perm Krai, as well as one of the highest among medical universities in the country.
+It is the highest rate among universities in Perm, as well as one of the highest among medical universities in the country.
 PSMU trains specialists in the field of medicine, pediatrics, dentistry, medical and preventive medicine, as well as clinical psychology.
 Students study anatomy, physiology, cardiology, surgery, neurology, epidemiology, and other fields and disciplines.